ucberkeley/savio-training-intro-2017/intro.md

 # System capabilities and hardware

 - Savio is a >380-node, >8000-core Linux cluster rated at >300 peak teraFLOPS.
-   - about half of compute nodes provided by the institution for general access
+   - about 174 compute nodes provided by the institution for general access
-   - about half of compute nodes contributed by researchers in the Condo program
+   - about 211 compute nodes contributed by researchers in the Condo program

 # Getting access to the system - FCA and condo